The truth about third-party payment processing

 - Payroll transactions like garnishments and taxes

-Some banks offer cash management services and products that can be maneuvered to suit financial requirements of third-party processors.
+Some banks offer cash management services and products that can be maneuvered to suit the financial requirements of third-party processors.
 That applies if the processor meets the above transaction requirement.

 For any entrepreneur or business owner with a high volume of payments and more account control, a third-party payment processor would be suitable for them.
 Alternatively, those with low volume and sporadic processing can go with an aggregator-style provider.